Guides & best practices

 Clean up CSS and JavaScript files by removing anything unnecessary.

-In short: Though you want to build landing pages that are dynamic, interactive, and good-looking, it’s important not to overwhelm your page to the point that it will compromise performance.
+In short: Though you want to build landing pages that are dynamic, interactive, and good-looking, it's important not to overwhelm your page to the point that it will compromise performance.
+Heyflow landing pages are built to achieve a page speed score above 90 — so performance is baked in from the start.

 Heyflow offers templates for high-converting lead generation landing pages with the following features: